Nursing

 NUR 112 Withdrawal or Failure to Progress

-Students who have not successfully completed one nursing course, either by withdrawal or failure to progress, in the traditional nursing program are not eligible for the reinstatement process for NUR 112.
+Students who have not successfully completed the first nursing course, either by withdrawal or failure to progress, in the traditional nursing program are not eligible for the reinstatement process for NUR 112.
 Students may apply again to the nursing program during the regular admission cycles and will forfeit first-time admission points.

 Stepping Out of the Nursing Program